shajra/haskell-tags-nix/README.md

 Also, the generation script is located in `/nix/store` and set up as an indirect GC root (under `/nix/var/nix/gcroots/auto`).
 This prevents any source in `/nix/store` referenced by the generation script from being deleted by `nix-collect-garbage`.

 If you'd like to free these sources for collection, you can delete the generation script symlink before calling `nix-collect-garbage`.
-Alternatively, you can call `nix-haskell=tags` with the `--no-script-link` which will create and run the script, but not link it as `run/tags-generate` or set it up as a GC root.
+Alternatively, you can call `nix-haskell-tags` with the `--no-script-link`, which will create and run the script, but not link it as `run/tags-generate` or set it up as a GC root.

 If you want a different name or location for the generation script, you can set it explicitly with the `--script-link` switch.

 The tags generation script makes makes tags in two steps.
 The first step populates tags referencing source within `/nix/store`.
 The second step populates tags referencing source outside `/nix/store`.
-Source stored with `/nix/store` is typically downloaded source for third-party libraries.
+Source stored within `/nix/store` is typically downloaded source for third-party libraries.
 The source outside `/nix/store` is typically code you are actively developing.

 Calling the tags generation script by default only regenerates tags for source outside `/nix/store`: